Prince Andrew to settle sex abuse case, donate to charity

 Stephens estimated that Andrew paid around $10 million to settle, having gotten the cash after selling a ski chalet at a “fire sale’’ price.
 He speculated that the cash would be split into three unequal portions — with Guiffre, her lawyers and charities taking a piece.

-Besides the settlement, Guiffre gets to champion her support of abuse victims, and avoid having to relive “this whole experience in the public circus of a courtroom,” he said.
+Besides the settlement, Giuffre gets to champion her support of abuse victims, and avoid having to relive “this whole experience in the public circus of a courtroom,” he said.

+Her lawsuit said she still suffers significant emotional and psychological distress and harm.
+She has alleged she had sex with Andrew three times: in London during a 2001 trip, at Epstein’s New York mansion when she was 17 and in the Virgin Islands when she was 18.

-Andrew repeatedly denied Giuffre’s allegations and has said he can’t recall ever meeting her.
+Andrew repeatedly denied Giuffre’s allegations and has said he can’t recall ever meeting her, although a photograph of Giuffre and Andrew together in a London townhouse, his arm around her bare midriff, was included in Giuffre’s lawsuit against him.

+Inconsistencies in her statements over the years that would have been highlighted by Andrew’s attorneys at trial may have motivated her, in part, to settle, though she has explained them as innocent mistakes that occur when recalling traumatic events years later.

+The settlement may be a relief to others beyond the prince and Giuffre because of the names that might have arisen at trial.

 Andrew served in the Royal Navy for two decades, including as a helicopter pilot during the 1982 Falklands War.
 The honorary military roles he lost included several overseas ones, such as his title as colonel-in-chief of the Royal New Zealand Army Logistic Regiment.